 The minimum width of pedestrian footpaths and cycle paths is 1.5 m, and the minimum clear height 2.2 m.
 The minimum width of temporary bridges as well as that of ramps is 1.2 m.
 If the path with railings is long (c.
-15 m) or the end of the path is not visible from the beginning, a wider passing place (1.8 m) must be provided.
+15 m), a wider passing place (1.8 m) must be provided.
 The surface must be maintained properly and remain free from potholes.
 To be accessible with a manual wheelchair, the maximum allowable lateral inclination of the path or ramp is 2%, and the maximum allowable longitudinal inclination is 8% (Figure 4).
 No obstructions likely to cause a risk of collision, falling or tripping are acceptable on the path.

 The surface of the path must be hard, and it must not be slippery even in rainy conditions or in temperatures below freezing.
 For the duration of long-term projects, previously paved paths must be temporarily repaved.
 In short-term projects, temporary stretches of pedestrian footpaths and cycle paths are to be paved or compacted to make them wheelchair- and pram-accessible.
-The surface of the ramp must be roughened.
-If ramps and bridges are surfaced with film-coated plywood, the non-slip carpeting must be securely attached to avoid the risk of tripping.
-Other alternative safety measures are the roughening of the plywood surface or the spreading of a compacted layer of crushed stone fines.
+When ramps and bridges are surfaced with film-coated plywood, the non-slip carpeting must be securely attached to avoid the risk of tripping.
+Other alternative safety measures are roughening of the plywood surface or spreading of a compacted layer of crushed stone fines.
 Where the path is too narrow for city street maintenance machinery, the responsibility for snow removal and non-slip treatment, mostly gritting, falls on the worksite.